 And of course, there is the problem of creating, distributing and managing passwords to begin with.

 Secure download systems rely on generating a unique download link for each user when they purchase your documents online.
 They often combine this with a password protected file, and the user is given the download link and password after purchase.

 However, once the user has downloaded the file and has the password to open it, they can then share these with others.

 Although secure downloads and passwords may stop users from arbitrarily downloading documents they have not paid for, they do nothing to prevent someone who has paid for a document then giving it to others for nothing.

 Dynamic Watermarks with user information

 Some systems watermark PDF files with user information – this is added to the PDF document when it is purchased.

 However, what you are not told is that these watermarks can be easily removed in a PDF editor.
-All the user has to do is to open the PDF file, select the watermark, and press the delete key.
+All the user has to do is to open the PDF file, select the watermark, and press the delete key to remove all instances.

-A good PDF DRM or ebook DRM system uses multiple security technologies to prevent copying, sharing, printing and piracy of your documents.
+You should instead look for a good PDF DRM or ebook DRM system that uses multiple technologies to prevent the copying, sharing, printing, and piracy of your documents.
 These include:

 - Document encryption to prevent unauthorized access and lock use to machines